godzu2208/web-redux-ultimate/README.md

 [MIT](LICENSE.md)

-# chat

-Getting Started with React Redux
+# Getting Started with React Redux
 React Redux is the official React UI bindings layer for Redux.
 It lets your React components read data from a Redux store, and dispatch actions to the store to update state.

-Installation
+# Installation
 React Redux 8.x requires React 16.8.3 or later / React Native 0.59 or later, in order to make use of React Hooks.

-Create a React Redux App
+# Create a React Redux App
 The recommended way to start new apps with React and Redux is by using our official Redux+TS template for Vite, or by creating a new Next.js project using Next's with-redux template.
 Both of these already have Redux Toolkit and React-Redux configured appropriately for that build tool, and come with a small example app that demonstrates how to use several of Redux Toolkit's features.